The Comfiest Travel Pants I've Ever Worn Are Now 20% Off

 Advertisement

-One of the best places to shop the mighty travel pant is PACT Clothing.
+One of the best places to shop the mighty travel pant is Pact Clothing.
 The brand offers everyday basics made with organic cotton, all at approachable price points.
-Making sustainable products that don't come at a cost to the environment is the core mission for PACT, which is carbon-neutral and only works with fair-trade certified factories.
-And, in celebration of Earth Day, the brand is running a limited-time sitewide sale of up to 25% off.
+Making sustainable products that don't come at a cost to the environment is the core mission for Pact, which is carbon-neutral and only works with fair-trade certified factories.
+And, in celebration of Earth Day, the brand is running a limited-time sitewide sale starting at 20% off.

+As Refinery29's resident travel product expert, I've put four of Pact's bestsellers to the ultimate test — a long weekend trip abroad — to see how they performed in terms of practicality and stylishness.
+If you're looking to amp up your pants or legging collection, keep reading to discover the perfect discounted style for your travel needs.

-As Refinery29's resident travel product expert, I've put four of PACT's bestsellers to the ultimate test — a long weekend trip abroad — to see how they performed in terms of practicality and stylishness.
+As Refinery29's resident travel product expert, I've put four of Pact's bestsellers to the ultimate test — a long weekend trip abroad — to see how they performed in terms of practicality and stylishness.
 If you're looking to amp up your pants or legging collection, keep reading to discover the perfect discounted style for your travel needs.

 Shop Pact's on-sale bestsellers: